CampaignChain/campaignchain-docs/package/campaignchain_slideshare.rst

 #.
 Apply for an API key at http://www.slideshare.net/developers/applyforapi.
 #.
 Fill out any required fields such as the application name and description.
 #.
-Once you received the API key via email, :ref:`connect to a Location <create-new-oauth-apps>`
+Once you received the API key via email, :ref:`connect to a Location <connect-to-a-location>`
    choosing SlideShare as the Channel.
 #.
 When the *Provide Application Credentials* screen comes up, insert the API
    key in the *Provide Application Credentials* form.